uwcse440/web-cse440-wi20/angular-workspace/src/assets/projects/procabulary/designprototyping.md

 * Test2: A first-year master’s student from UW’s information school who is trying to pursue a career in technical consulting.
 * Test3: a UW HCDE undergraduate student during CSE 440 usability testing section.

 All of our 3 usability testings went smoothly well and we received a lot of insightful responses and meaningful suggestions.
 Our usability testing consisted of 3 important stages.
-The first stage was background questions for us to gain general ideas regarding our participants’ current circumstances (e.g. Beginner, Intermediate, Advanced) etc. In the meantime, we also offered our participants a brief overview of our study for them to build a basic understanding towards our prototype.
+The first stage was background questions for us to gain general ideas regarding our participants’ current circumstances (e.g. Beginner, Intermediate, Advanced), etc. In the meantime, we also offered our participants a brief overview of our study for them to build a basic understanding of our prototype.
 The initial stage created an opportunity for us to build rapport with our participants.
-The second stage was our main usability testing, which we spitted to 2 parts based on 2 primary tasks we decided to support.
+The second stage was our main usability testing, which we divided into 2 parts based on 2 primary tasks we decided to support.
 The final stage was debriefings and asking and answering questions regarding our participants’ experience with the prototypes, confusions and thoughts.
 Initially, we had multiple team members acting as the notetakers.
 However, as we repeated the process, we found out that this created too much extra work to compile and organize and locate our testing documents later on.
 Therefore, we then let one team member be the notetaker for the rest of the usability testing to document changes more systematically.
 Similarly, as the testing progressed, each of us was getting familiarized with the roles we’ve selected and made the testing process more efficient.

 ### 4. Testing Results and Prototype Refinement